Nothing: Science

 Despite the proven existence of vacuum, scientists through the 17th to 19th centuries thought there must be a medium pervading all space that allowed the transmission of light or gravity.
 Thus, in this period, it was not accepted that complete nothing was possible.
 Theories describing such a medium are collectively known as aether theories, so named as an evocation of the aether, the classical element from Greek philosophy.
 In particular, the medium that is supposed to allow the transmission of light is called the luminiferous aether.
 This became the centre of attention after James Clerk Maxwell proposed that light was an electromagnetic wave in 1865.

 Early aether theories include those of Robert Hooke (1665) and Christiaan Huygens (1690).
 Newton also had an aether theory, but to Newton, it was not the medium of transmission since he theorised light was composed of "corpuscles" which moved by simple mechanical motion.
 He needed the aether instead to explain refraction.
 Early theories generally proposed a mechanical medium of some sort, allowing the possibility of the same medium supporting both light and gravity.
 Proof that light has a wave nature, rather than Newton's corpuscles, was provided by Thomas Young in his 1803 interference experiment, seemingly confirming the need for an aether.
-The most well known attempt to detect the existence of the aether was conducted by Albert A. Michelson in an experiment of 1881, later repeated with Edward W. Morley in 1887 with more precision.
-This failed to show the desired effect, but reluctant to abandon the aether theory, various attempts where made to modify it to account for the Michelson-Morley result.
+The most well known attempt to detect the existence of the aether was the Michelson–Morley experiment conducted by Albert A. Michelson in 1881, later repeated with Edward W. Morley in 1887 with more precision.
+This failed to show the desired effect, but reluctant to abandon the aether theory, various attempts were made to modify it to account for the Michelson-Morley result.
 Finally, Albert Einstein, building on the work of Hendrik Lorentz, published his theory of special relativity in 1905 which dispenses entirely with the need for a luminiferous aether to explain the transmission of light.

 Although a physical medium was no longer required, the concept of aether still did not entirely vanish.
 It remained necessary to assign properties to the vacuum for various purposes.
 In some respects vacuum and aether are treated as synonyms by science.
 In modern quantum field theory, a completely empty vacuum is not at zero-point energy, the lowest possible energy state.
 First proposed by Paul Dirac in 1927, the lowest energy state has constant random vacuum fluctuations which bring into existence short-lived virtual particles.
 This is somewhat reminiscent of early philosophical plenum ideas, and means that vacuum and nothing are certainly not synonyms.

+While studying Kaluza–Klein theory, Edward Witten proposed the possible formation of a bubble of nothing in 1982, a singularity with no interior, not even spacetime.